dcourcel/restore_volume/README.md

 # Docker image to restore a Docker volume
 This image writes the content of a .tar.bz2 archive to the destination specified (normally a Docker volume).
+This image is intended to run as a Docker job.
+If there is no backup file located at /media/backup/$BACKUP\_FOLDER/$ARCHIVE\_NAME, the process exit normally if the variable $NO\_BACKUP is not defined or with an error if the variable is defined.
+If the file exists, the process proceeds with the restoration.

 The following table describe the environment variables to specify.
 The variables without a default value must be specified.
 | Variable            | Description                                                                                          | Default       |